forcedotcom/LightningTestingService/README.md

 Salesforce DX includes a one line command for automatically installing the LTS unmanaged package.
 The Salesforce DX CLI also allows you to use the `sfdx` command line tool to perform automated testing as part of your development process, including automated process, such as continuous integration.

+> NOTICE: When installing the CLI Plugin, an external request is made to `https://api.github.com/repos/forcedotcom/LightningTestingService/releases/` in order to download supporting files for the plugin.
+If this URL is blocked by your firewall, the installation of the plugin will fail.

 1. If you haven't already, install the Salesforce DX CLI by following the instructions for your operating system:

     [Install the Salesforce DX CLI](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm) in the _Salesforce DX Setup Guide_